 Williams' studio practice today supplies illustration, color, design and print work to the trade in Los Angeles and the San Francisco Bay Area.

 Williams' affinity to her surrounding outdoor lifestyle feeds her design practice, including pro bono design work for local teams and volunteer organizations through out the greater Bay Area.
 She is passionate about moving the industry behaviors into the 21st century and has been focusing her energies on emerging professional development and practices with a keen focus on sustainable business and product development futures.

 As well as serving as the chair of CCA's Fashion Design Program since 2007, (Interim Co-chair 2006), Williams has proudly helped to shepherd CCA's fashion design program rise in national and international rankings - 10th in the nation and to 30th world wide.
 Williams is also a founding member of the new Fashion Incubator of San Francisco.
-She also is serving as an adviser to The WORKSHOP Residency in the Dog patch district in San Francisco and on Mayor Ed Lee's Fashion Group Initiative.
+She also served as an adviser to The WORKSHOP Residency in the Dog patch district in San Francisco and on Mayor Ed Lee's Fashion Group Initiative.
 Williams is a Leading by Design Fellow, CCA Fellows program of the DMBA program.
 Prior to joining faculty at CCA, Williams was a senior design lecturer for Otis College of Art and Design, Los Angeles, and a lecturer at FIDM, Los Angeles, where she was noted as "faculty of the year."